Las Galeras Peninsula De Samana, Dominican Republic Travel Guide

 Discover quiet coves or less-visited lengths of beach for private relaxation.

-Some local bars and restaurants in the the main part of the village occasionally feature live merengue, bachata, or salsa music, especially on weekends.
+Some local bars plus dining places in the the main part in the village occasionally feature live merengue, bachata, or salsa music, especially on weekends.

-Small, local discos or bars in the village center provide opportunities for dancing.
+Small, local discos or bars in the the center of the village provide opportunities for dancing.
 These are informal and cater mainly to locals and a few tourists.
 "El Bar" frequently has music and dancing.

 Nightlife is generally relaxed and informal.
 Most places close by midnight or 1 AM, except for peak season weekends when some may stay open a bit later.